RLOpenCatalyst/rg-doc/source/Features.rst

 Actions on Projects
 ^^^^^^^^^^^^^^^^^^^

-Once project is active, we can do Pause/Resume/Stop/Archive actions on a project.
+Once project is active, we can do Pause/Resume/Stop/Archive/Add Budget actions on a project.

 .. image:: images/projectevents.png